-Theo James And Shailene Woodley Together, Get Political After ‘Divergent’ Movies
+Theo James And Shailene Woodley Together Get Political After ‘Divergent’ Movies

-Now that Theo James and Shailene Woodley are done with Divergent series, they have been committing a lot of their time to activism.
-With the refugee crisis and oil companies trying to lay pipelines across sacred land, the movie actors have realized that they want to put their fame and influence toward good causes.
+Now that Theo James and Shailene Woodley are done with Divergent series, they have been committing a lot of their time into activism.
+With the refugee crisis and oil companies trying to lay pipelines across sacred land, the movie actors have realized that they want to put their fame and influence towards good cause.

 Shailene Woodley is one of the few celebrities that went to Standing Rock in North Dakota to protest the pipeline.
-She recorded moments from the protest on Facebook Live, documented the scene on her Instagram, and even got arrested for her work.
+She recorded moments from the protest on Facebook live, documented the scene on her Instagram and even got arrested for her work.

-Immediately, she wrote about her experience at Standing Rock for Time, using her popularity to turn Hollywood’s attention on the fight that environmentalists, Native Americans, and others were fighting against the oil companies.
+Immediately, she wrote about her experience at Standing Rock for Time, using her popularity to turn Hollywood’s attention on the fight environmentalists, native Americans and others were fighting against the oil companies.

 “I was arrested on Oct.
 10, on Indigenous Peoples’ Day, a holiday where America is meant to celebrate the indigenous people of North America,” the actress wrote.
 “I was in North Dakota, standing in solidarity, side-by-side with a group of over 200 water protectors, people who are fighting the Dakota Access Pipeline.”